OSUSecLab/RILDefender/README.md

 Install the Compiled Image into your Android device.
 Before flashing, make sure the bootloader is [unlocked](https://source.android.com/docs/core/architecture/bootloader/locking_unlocking), which can be enabled in the settings UI and then execute the following command

 ```
-$ fastboot oem unlock
+$ fastboot flashing unlock
 ```

 at the bootloader or other model-specific commands that are available online (Note: the above will not work for vendor lock-in devices).

-The following shows the method used to install `RILDefender.zip` into an Android smartphone from a machine that has the [Android SDK Platform Tools](https://developer.android.com/studio/releases/platform-tools) ([adb](https://developer.android.com/studio/command-line/adb) and [fastboot](https://android.googlesource.com/platform/system/core/+/master/fastboot/#fastboot)) installed.
+The following shows the method used to install `rildefender.zip` into an Android smartphone from a machine that has the [Android SDK Platform Tools](https://developer.android.com/studio/releases/platform-tools) ([adb](https://developer.android.com/studio/command-line/adb) and [fastboot](https://android.googlesource.com/platform/system/core/+/master/fastboot/#fastboot)) installed.

 - Connect phone to computer via USB. (ensure your phone has [developer mode](https://developer.android.com/studio/debug/dev-options) enabled)
 - Initiate ADB from computer with phone attached and on (phone will prompt for  permission)